-ECON 4590 Econ Devel of Latin America (3-4)
+ECON 4590 Economic Development of Latin America (3-4)

-An introduction to economic issues that are of particular concern Latin America.
+An introduction to economic issues that are of particular concern in Latin America.
 Topics include understanding the position of Latin America within the world economy by studying measures of development and poverty, discussing theoretical models of structural economic change, and examining changes in international trading relations.
-Prerequisite: ECON 3010

-ECON 4600 Inequality & Poverty Latin Am (3,4)
+ECON 4600 Inequality & Poverty in Latin America (3,4)

 Latin America is the region with the highest levels of income inequality and where inequality has been most persistent.
 Through comparative and indepth country studies this course analyzes the dynamics of income inequality and poverty in the region focusing on the role of markets and the state.
 The course includes a review of quantitative methods to measure inequality and poverty and the theories and methods to analyze their determinants.
 Using a qualitative scorecard, students will learn to assess government efforts to reduce inequality and poverty.
 The course is largely non-technical and open to graduate and undergraduate students in the social sciences.
 ECON 6600 is the master's-level equivalent.
-Prerequisite(s): (ECON 1010 or 1030) and ECON 1020.